 Acute, chronic or persistent?

 Accordingly, acute and chronic subforms of headache attributed to active or recent infection have been defined, in some cases in contrast to persistent subforms of post-infectious headache (see for example 184.108.40.206 Acute headache attributed to bacterial meningitis or meningoencephalitis, 220.127.116.11 Chronic headache attributed to bacterial meningitis or meningoencephalitis and 18.104.22.168 Persistent headache attributed to past bacterial meningitis or meningoencephalitis).
 The purpose is to distinguish and keep separate two probably different causative mechanisms and two different management approaches.

 Headache is a common accompaniment of systemic viral infections such as influenza.
-It is also common with sepsis; more rarely it may accompany other systemic infections.
+It is also common with sepsis.
+More rarely it may accompany other systemic infections.

 In intracranial infections, headache is usually the first and the most frequently encountered symptom.
-Occurrence of a new type of headache which is diffuse and associated with focal neurological signs and/or altered mental state, a general feeling of illness and/or fever should direct attention towards an intracranial infection even in the absence of neck stiffness.
+Occurrence of a new type of headache that is diffuse and associated with focal neurological signs and/or altered mental state and a general feeling of illness and/or fever should direct attention towards an intracranial infection even in the absence of neck stiffness.

 The general criteria for this chapter, adhered to as far as possible, are as follows:

-A. Headache fulfilling criterion C
+- Headache fulfilling criterion C

-B. An infection, or sequela of an infection, known to be able to cause headache has been diagnosed
+- An infection, or sequela of an infection, known to be able to cause headache has been diagnosed

-C. Evidence of causation demonstrated by at least two of the following:
+- Evidence of causation demonstrated by at least two of the following:

-1. headache has developed in temporal relation to the onset of the infection
+- headache has developed in temporal relation to the onset of the infection

-2. either or both of the following:
+- either or both of the following:

-a) headache has significantly worsened in parallel with worsening of the infection
+- a) headache has significantly worsened in parallel with worsening of the infection

-b) headache has significantly improved or resolved in parallel with improvement in or resolution of the infection
+- b) headache has significantly improved or resolved in parallel with improvement in or resolution of the infection

-3. headache has characteristics typical for the infection
+- headache has characteristics typical for the infection

 - Not better accounted for by another ICHD-3 diagnosis.